How to Create an Article Using the HubTool

 HubPages Standards in Regards to Linking

-HubPages no longer allows Hubs to link to low quality affiliates.
-Hubs that link to affiliates like: Multi-level marketing, getting six-pack abs; how to get your ex back; acai berry/other "wonder supplements; watching TV on your PC; selling an eBook, etc. will not meet HubPages standards and will be moderated.
+HubPages no longer allows articles to link to low quality affiliates.
+Articles that link to affiliates like: Multi-level marketing, getting six-pack abs; how to get your ex back; acai berry/other "wonder supplements; watching TV on your PC scams; selling an eBook, etc. will not meet HubPages standards and will be moderated.

-However, carefully-chosen, relevant links to other pages on the Web or on HubPages that help complement your Hub, and would be genuinely useful to someone reading your Hub, are a great way to drive up your Hub's usefulness.
-You can point your readers to other great resources on the Web in case they want to learn more beyond what you've written.
-Links that are purely promotional or lead your reader to bad affiliate pages are not allowed on HubPages, so we recommend only including links that will enhance the usefulness of your Hub!
+However, carefully-chosen, relevant links to other pages on the Web or on HubPages that help complement your article, and would be genuinely useful to someone reading your article, are a great way to drive up your content's usefulness.
+You can point your readers to other great resources on the web in case they want to learn more beyond what you've written.
+Links that are purely promotional or lead your reader to bad affiliate pages are not allowed on HubPages, so we recommend only including links that will enhance the usefulness of your article!

 The Code Capsule